 Is the latest side story of the series up to scratch?

-January 2017 was a very exciting month for Kingdom Hearts fans as it was the release of (stick with me, I know it’s confusing) the 9th game in the series!
-Technically it’s a sequel to the prequel of the original game which leads up to the events of Kingdom Hearts 3. (spoiler warning if you haven’t played Birth By Sleep) The story centers on Aqua (originally introduced in KH Birth By Sleep for the PSP in 2010) trying to make her way out of the Realm of Darkness where she becomes trapped at the end of BBS.
+January 2017 was a very exciting month for Kingdom Hearts fans, it was the release of (stick with me, I know it’s confusing) the 9th game in the series!
+Technically it’s a sequel to the prequel of the original game which leads up to the events of Kingdom Hearts 3.
+(Spoiler warning if you haven’t played Birth By Sleep) The story centres around Aqua (originally introduced in KH Birth By Sleep for the PSP in 2010) trying to make her way out of the Realm of Darkness where she still resides from the end of BBS.
 This is also exciting for fans as it’s the first game in the franchise that has made it’s way to the PS4, shinier faces all round!
 This meant, slightly different game mechanics, different worlds and new backstory to uncover.

-I received the game on the 24th January at around 10/11am I went straight to 0.2 over the other games stored on the disc: the HD PS4 remake of the previous Kingdom Hearts 3DS game: Dream Drop Distance and the hour long film based on the events that had previously happened in the Kingdom Hearts mobile game: Unchained X (chi).
-I set to work on the Birth By Sleep sequel and then completed the story by around 2pm so this is a short game, only about 3 hours long, none the less though I really did enjoy it (and that's not just because I’m a fan of this franchise, ask me about Dream Drop distance, I dare you).
+I received the game on the 24th January at around 10/11am and went straight to 0.2 over the other games stored on the disc; the HD PS4 remake of the previous Kingdom Hearts 3DS game: Dream Drop Distance and the hour long film based on the events that had previously happened in the Kingdom Hearts mobile game: Unchained X (chi).
+I set to work on the Birth By Sleep sequel and then completed the story by around 2pm so this is a short game, only about 3 hours long.
+None the less though I really did enjoy it.

 As for the gameplay, it felt so much smoother.
 Aqua ran faster than in previous games and I almost felt as if the response time was quicker?
-This may have been perhaps because it was the first game I had properly played on a PS4.
+This may have been perhaps because it was the first KH game I had properly played on PS4.
 Some of the things I liked that hadn’t been seen in previous games include: parkour Aqua, she now has the ability to hop from one pointy surface to another, customisable outfits!
-That’s never been put in a Kingdom Hearts game if I remember rightly.
+That’s never been put in a Kingdom Hearts game before this.
 The only thing that I can remember seeming off to me is having flashbacks from the previous PSP game, even with their HD remake, to me; they looked weird incorporated in with the new PS4 graphics.